am-codez/Obsidian-2024/publish/COGS 200.md

     - About here and now
         - One exception is bees: not what if or discussing past events, but can communicate forms of displacement (space)

-### Free Will and Intelligence
+### Philosophy as a Discipline
 - COGS is an interdisciplinary and collaborative approach to understanding and designing systems that think and act intelligently
-- Philosophy is not concerned with direct observations or facts (first order), but with understanding how we think about those facts (second-order)
-- This leads to the perception of philosophy as elusive and lacking concrete progress, as it seeks clarity rather than practical applications
-- Philosophy serves as a foundation for various scientific disciplines, arising from the fundamental human impulse of wonder
-- Philosophers rely on a shared historical context to engage with and critique each other's ideas, forming a distinct intellectual lineage

 - Two movements in contemporary western philosophy:
 	- Analytic (English-speaking)
 	- Phenomenological (German/French)
 - Challenges:
 	- Considerable disagreement even among contemporary analytic philosophers about what philosophy is or should be
-		- Metaphilosophy, a journal
-		- Michael Dummett (2001) The Nature and Future of Philosophy
-		- Timothy Williamson (2008) The Philosophy of Philosophy
-	- Many scientific disciplines (chemistry, anthropology, ...), unlike Philosophy, have a settled body of knowledge that must be mastered in order to gain entry to the field, as nearly everything is contested
-	- Philosophy is the tradition of inquiry and major figures and their works, where we find the disciplinary culture, standards of adequacy, methods, and the sense of what is interesting
+	- Philosophy is not concerned with direct observations or facts (first order), but with understanding how we think about those facts (second-order)
+	- This leads to the perception of philosophy as elusive and lacking concrete progress, as it seeks clarity rather than practical applications
+	- Philosophy serves as a foundation for various scientific disciplines, arising from the fundamental human impulse of wonder
+	- Philosophers rely on a shared historical context to engage with and critique each other's ideas, forming a distinct intellectual lineage

 - Philosophical naturalism
 	- Philosophy as a second-order discipline, the study of the various first-order activities of scientists, artists, theologians, jurists
 	- Stages:
-		- Before questions are clear enough to apply scientific methods to them (i.e. occurs prior to science)
+		- Before questions are clear enough to apply scientific methods to them
 		- Reflects on the progress of science: questions of meaning (conceptual questions) and justification (methodological questions)

-- Free Will
+### Free Will
 - Traditional
 	- Computers can never be intelligent or have agency because they can't act freely (unpredictably), they make decisions based on instructions
 		- Even adding a "random" primitive does not mean that the computer is acting freely
 - Contemporary
 	- Consider the difference between “on purpose” and “by accident”
 	- Consider the difference between something you do and something that happens to you

 ### Cognitive Systems
 - COGS covers: